stanac/EasyCrypto/README.md

 - Generating crypto secure random string tokens

 Implementation details:
-- For encryption AES265 is used, IVs are 128 bits large and every result of the encryption is embedded with [KCV](https://en.wikipedia.org/wiki/Key_checksum_value) (just first three bytes) and [MAC](https://en.wikipedia.org/wiki/Message_authentication_code).
+- For symetric encryption AES265 is used, IVs are 128 bits large and every result of the encryption is embedded with [KCV](https://en.wikipedia.org/wiki/Key_checksum_value) (just first three bytes) and [MAC](https://en.wikipedia.org/wiki/Message_authentication_code).
 MAC is calculated using HMACSHA384.
 - CryptoRandom and PasswordGenerator is using [RNGCryptoServiceProvider](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rngcryptoserviceprovider.aspx)
 - Hashing of password is done with [Rfc2898DeriveBytes](msdn.microsoft.com/en-us/library/system.security.cryptography.rfc2898derivebytes.aspx) with default hash and salt size of 256 bits and 25K iterations (by default).
-- Asymmetric (public key) encryption is currently not supported.
+- Asymmetric (public key) encryption is using RSA with 2048 bits keys (by default).

 ---